There are many factors to consider when planning the budget for your proposal.

 Travel & Per Diem

-When calculating mileage expenses for private vehicle use, Business Services has the current mileage reimbursement rate.
+When calculating mileage expenses for private vehicle use, the Controller's Office has the current mileage reimbursement rate.
 Travel estimates should be adjusted to accommodate airfare increases and inflation when projecting travel one or two years in advance.
 Principal Investigators who pay for foreign travel out of federally funded grants must use US flag carriers and code share alliances (except where allowed by U.S. "Open Skies Agreements").
 Also see Davidson College Official Travel Policy.

 Per Diem: When no guidelines are provided, costs should reflect sensible estimates of food and lodging needs.
 Budgets for travel abroad should take value-added hotel and food taxes into account.